Laravel-Lang/lang/_includes/announce.md

-07 June 2013 : Add Greek (el) language and review of Spanish (es) files
+09 June 2013 : Add Danish (dk) language  • We look for someone to finish hebrew version